Visitor Information

 WHAT DO WE NEED TO BRING ?

-Food Everyone must provide their own food.
+Food Drill Ranch is self-catered.
+Everyone must provide their own food and do their own cooking.
 Onions, beans, rice, salt & cooking oil may be available in nearby villages.
-Camp has cooking facility and utensils.
+Camp has cooking facility, pots & pans, utensils, etc.

 Drinks Our borehole water is only semi-potable, and groups are advised to bring their own drinking water or purification method.
-Warm soft drinks & beer can be ordered from the villages but the cost is premium.
-Refrigeration is limited but negotiable!
+Warm soft drinks & beer can be obtained in Buanchor village.
+There is currently no refrigeration in camp

-Sleeping Our new screened luxury cabins are typically booked on holiday weekends so please contact Drill Ranch Calabar in advance.
+Sleeping Our screened luxury cabins are typically booked on holiday weekends so please contact Drill Ranch Calabar in advance.
 Bedding and towels are provided.
-For ‘un-assisted’ camping rates, bring your tent, camping pads and/or mosquito nets - the more equipment you bring, the more comfortable you will be.
-Everyone should bring a flashlight or torch.
+For un-assisted camping rates, bring your tent, camping pads, hammock and/or mosquito nets – the more equipment you bring, the more comfortable you will be.
+Everyone should bring their own flashlight or torch!

 Clothing Long-sleeved shirts, trousers, socks and shoes are the attire; we strongly advise against shorts, sandals and T-shirts, especially for children.
-Pack a swimsuit for the Bano waterfalls pool!
+Pack a swimsuit for the little pools on the Bano.
 You will want rain gear in rainy season.

 THE AFI MOUNTAIN AREA - BOKI LOCAL GOVERNMENT